emjun/tisane/TUTORIAL.md

 ```

 #### Opening the notebook
 Once you've created your kernel, you can run `jupyter notebook`.
 Open up any notebook, and go to the menu: `Kernel > Change kernel`, and choose `<MY-KERNEL-NAME>` (whatever you called it) from the list.
 Then you should be good to go!
-After importing Tisane in your notebook, all three stages of using Tisane can be completed within the notebook itself.
+After importing Tisane in your notebook, all five stesp of using Tisane can be completed within the notebook itself.

 ### Using Tisane via the command line
 With this workflow, you